Michael Skupin: The Australian Outback

 In 2000, Skupin flew to Australia to film the second season of the TV series Survivor.
 He was one of 16 castaways competing for the $1 million prize and the title of Sole Survivor.
 Upon the start of the game, Skupin was placed on the Kucha tribe, and was almost immediately seen as the tribe's leader.
 At first, he disavowed the role of tribal leader, but later embraced being the tribe's main provider, catching fish for the tribe and even killing a wild pig for its meat.

 On Day 17, Skupin was tending to a fire at camp, when he accidentally inhaled some of the fumes and passed out into the fire.
 Seconds later, he let out a scream, then ran frantically into the water as his hands were now burned severely.
 The medical team was called in, and they determined that his injuries were too severe to keep him in the game.
-He was then evacuated by helicopter to seek further medical treatment, making him the first Survivor player ever to be medically evacuated and the first to be eliminated from the game without being voted off first.
+He was then evacuated by helicopter to seek further medical treatment, making him the first Survivor player ever to be medically evacuated and the first to be eliminated from the game without having been voted off.
 Overall, he was the sixth contestant to exit the game, and finished in 11th place.